Parameters Tied to Treewidth: Well-linked and k -Connected Sets

 The first inequality in Lemma~\ref{lemma:welllink} is tight since $\bn(K_n) = \wl(K_n) = n$.
 We do not know if the second inequality is tight, but $\wl(G) \leq 2\,\bn(G)-2$ would be best possible since $\bn(K_{2n,n}) = n+1$ and $\wl(K_{2n,n}) = 2n$ (the larger part is the largest well-linked set).

 \citet{diestelHC} defined the following: $S \subseteq V(G)$ is \emph{$k$-connected} in $G$ if $|S| \geq k$ and for all subsets $A,B \subseteq S$ with $|A| = |B| \leq k$, there are $|A|$ vertex-disjoint paths from $A$ to $B$.
 If we can ensure these vertex-disjoint paths have no internal vertex or edge in $G[S]$, then $S$ is \emph{externally $k$-connected}.
-This construction was used in \citep{diestelHC} to prove a short version of the grid minor theorem.
+This notion was used in \citep{diestelHC} to prove a short version of the grid minor theorem.

-Note the obvious connection to well-linked sets; $X$ is well-linked iff $X$ is $|X|$-connected.
+Note the obvious connection to well-linked sets: $X$ is well-linked if and only if $X$ is $|X|$-connected.
 Also note that \citet{Diestel00a}, in his treatment of the grid minor theorem, provides a slightly different formulation of externally $k$-connected sets, which only requires vertex-disjoint paths between $A$ and $B$ when they are disjoint subsets of $S$.
-These definitions are equivalent, which can be proven using a similar argument as in Lemma~\ref{lemma:extwl}. \citet{Diestel00a} also does not use the concept of $k$-connected sets, just externally $k$-connected.
+These definitions are equivalent, which can be proven using a similar argument as in Lemma~\ref{lemma:extwl}. \citet{Diestel00a} also does not use the concept of $k$-connected sets, just externally $k$-connected sets.

-\citet{diestelHC} prove the following, but due to its similarity between $k$-connected sets and well-linked sets, we omit the proof. \begin{lemma} If $G$ has $\tw(G) < k$ then $G$ contains $(k+1)$-connected set of size $\geq 3k$.
+\citet{diestelHC} prove the following, but due to its similarity between $k$-connected sets and well-linked sets, we omit the proof. \begin{lemma}[\citet{diestelHC}] If $G$ has $\tw(G) < k$ then $G$ contains $(k+1)$-connected set of size $\geq 3k$.
 If $G$ contains no externally $(k+1)$-connected set of size $\geq 3k$, then $\tw(G) < 4k$. \end{lemma}